casterbn/QtCompile/library/home-Index Page.md

 Thanks for The Qt Company Ltd. and the programmers of Qt for their fantastic work!!

-## IMPORTANT NOTES!!
+## Windows 7 and Windows 8.1 deprecation (IMPORTANT NOTES!!)

+SINCE 2020.6.3 (Qt 5.15 release and Qt 5.9 deprecation) ONLY VS2015 AND MINGW 7.3 BUILDS SUPPORTS WINDOWS 8.1.
+WINDOWS 10 IS MORE AND MORE POPULAR, AND RECEIVING MORE AND MORE NEW FEATURES.
+ONE SHOULD SWITCH TO WINDOWS 10 ASAP.

-SINCE 2020.1.6 NO BUILD WILL SUPPORT WINDOWS 8 AND EARLIER, PLEASE UPDATE TO WINDOWS 8.1 AND LATER.
+SINCE 2020.1.6 (OpenSSL 1.0.2 deprecation) NO LATER BUILD WILL SUPPORT WINDOWS 8 AND EARLIER, PLEASE UPDATE TO WINDOWS 8.1 AND LATER.

 ## Notes for this repo